 What is the Fender TBX Control?

 The Fender TBX control is one of the oldest factory modifications from Fender.
-The actual history of exactly where this modification came from seems lost to history, as even Fender themselves aren’t 100% sure of it’s origin.
-The TBX control was first introduced in 1988 with the Eric Clapton Signature Strat, and is still fitted to the Artist Series and Fender Custom Shop models to this day.
-The TBX control was also found in the Buddy Guy Signature Strat.
+The actual history of exactly where this modification came from seems lost to history, as even Fender themselves aren’t 100% sure of its origin.
+The Fender TBX control was first introduced in 1988 with the Eric Clapton Signature Strat and is still fitted to the Artist Series and Fender Custom Shop models to this day.
+The Fender TBX control was also found in the Buddy Guy Signature Strat.

 The lower pot (marked as B in the photo) is a standard 250K audio taper pot.
 Well, sort of….
 The rotational range of the pot is different that a standard 250K pot.
 The range only goes from 0 to 5.
 When you reach the detent, the 250K pot is lifted out of the circuit, becoming a ‘no-load’ tone pot.

-Within a standard pot there is a resistive material printed in a ring onto a phenolic wafer.
-At each end of this material is the two outer lugs of the pot.
-Inside the TBX control, only half of this ring is conductive, leaving the other half as a non-conductive material.
+Within a standard pot, there is a resistive material printed in a ring onto a phenolic wafer.
+At each end of this material are the two outer lugs of the pot.
+Inside the Fender TBX control, only half of this ring is conductive, leaving the other half as a non-conductive material.
 So for the full rotation of the tone knob, the 250K pot is only in the circuit for the first 50% of the rotation.

 As with many tone mods, the capacitor and resistor values can be altered to achieve different tonal results.

-The diagram below shows how the TBX circuit is wired into a guitar.
+The diagram below shows how the Fender TBX circuit is wired into a guitar.

-While the custom designed, stacked 250K/1Meg pot is the central focus of the TBX control, there really is nothing to modify inside.
+While the custom-designed, stacked 250K/1Meg pot is the central focus of the Fender TBX control, there really is nothing to modify inside.
 But the additional capacitor and resistor in the circuit give a lot of modification possibilities.